 So while nobody is saying to eat a bowl of butter with a spoon, nothing wrong with having some butter in your diet, and we are learning there may be many things right about that.

-Judging from the hand sanitizers, antibacterial soaps and other germ-ﬁghting products that have now become standard nearly everywhere, many people think of all bacteria as pathogens—invisible organisms that cause disease.
-In fact, even the healthiest among us carry far more bacterial cells than human ones.
-We are 90% microbial and only 10% human, so what exactly are we killing?
+Judging from the hand sanitizers, antibacterial soaps, and other germ-ﬁghting products that have now become standard nearly everywhere, many people think of all bacteria as pathogens—invisible organisms that cause disease.
+In fact, even the healthiest among us carry about the same amount of bacterial cells as human ones.

 Tufts University School of Medicine, Boston, Massachusetts, USA The recent entry of products containing antibacterial agents into healthy households has escalated from a few dozen products in the mid-1990s to more than 700 today.
 Antibacterial products were developed and have been successfully used to prevent transmission of disease-causing microorganisms among patients, particularly in hospitals.
 They are now being added to products used in healthy households, even though an added health benefit has not been demonstrated.